nassor-omar-dadi/ai-ml-predictive-models-/README.md

 # ai-ml-predictive-models-
-- For AI/ML →“Machine learning experiments in forecasting and classification.” - For Finance → “Revenue forecasting, compliance dashboards, and budget variance analysis.”
+“Machine learning experiments in forecasting and classification.”